Dacia Jogger MPV review

 - Only two ISOFIX points

 The Dacia brand prides itself on offering value for money, and none of its models symbolises this more than the Jogger MPV.
 Although it’s let down by a spartan interior and poor safety score, the Dacia Jogger will nevertheless provide the best bang for your buck when it comes to interior space with its seven seats and a big boot for less than the price of a small hatchback.
-Now the Hybrid has arrived, the Jogger occupies an even more unique segment of the market, costing around £10,000 less than a Toyota Corolla Hybrid.
+The hybrid Jogger occupies an even more unique segment of the market, costing around £7,000 less than a Toyota Corolla Hybrid, with no compromises on boot and interior space compared to the standard Jogger.

 Dacia Jogger models, specs and alternatives